 Jonathan Herstoff’s client advocacy is results driven—leveraging experience to achieve success.
 His unique skills in taking complex matters apart to get to the core of the argument, combined with exceptional technical expertise, deliver beneficial outcomes before courts and agencies ranging from the highest, the U.S. Supreme Court, to the specialized, including the International Trade Commission and the U.S. Patent and Trademark Office.
 Cited as a “Legal Lion” by Law360, Herstoff’s legal expertise and focused approach makes a difference for his clients.

 Jonathan Herstoff focuses on patent litigation, analysis of complex evidentiary and procedural rules, appellate litigation, preparation of briefs, and preparation of witnesses for trial.
 As an attorney at Haug Partners, Herstoff represents a variety of clients, including major pharmaceutical companies who benefit from Herstoff’s expertise in Hatch-Waxman patent litigation.
-He is distinctive for twice having presented oral argument before the United States Supreme Court, as well as having been involved with seven trials and numerous appeals since joining Haug Partners in 2011.
+He is distinctive for twice having presented oral argument before the United States Supreme Court, as well as having been involved with eight trials and numerous appeals since joining Haug Partners in 2011.

 Herstoff’s first U.S. Supreme Court argument in Hamer v.
 Neighborhood Housing Services of Chicago, 138 S. Ct.
 13 (2017) resulted in a unanimous decision in favor of his client and earned him designation as a “Legal Lion” by Law 360.
 In addition to his multiple cases before the U.S. Supreme Court, Herstoff has also represented clients before the U.S. Court of Appeals for the Federal Circuit, the U.S. Court of Appeals for the Seventh Circuit, the U.S. Court of Appeals for the Second Circuit, the U.S. Court of Appeals for the Ninth Circuit, multiple U.S. District Courts, the U.S. International Trade Commission, and the U.S. Patent and Trademark Office.